 In this paper we present the proof-theoretical analysis of two logics which allow making statements about upper and lower probabilities.
 The introduced formalisms, the propositional logic ILUPP and its first-order extension ILUPFO, can be used for reasoning not only about lower and upper probabilities an agent assigns to a certain event, but also about her uncertain belief about other agent's imprecise probabilities.
-The languages of our logics are modal languages which extend classical propositional/first-order languages with the unary operators $U^a{\geq r}$ and $L^a{\geq r}$ , where a is an agent and r ranges over the unit interval of rational numbers.
+The languages of our logics are modal languages which extend classical propositional/firstorder languages with the unary operators $U{\geq r}^a$ and $L{\geq r}^a$, where a is an agent and r ranges over the unit interval of rational numbers.
 The corresponding semantics consist of the measurable Kripke models with sets of finitely additive probability measures attached to each possible world.

 We prove that the proposed axiomatic systems are strongly complete with respect to the class of measurable models.
 Since the logics are not compact, the axiomatizations contain infinitary rules of inference.
-In [26] it is shown that the same axiomatic systems (the only difference is that in [26] only one agent is considered) is sound and complete for the logics without nesting of probabilistic operators.
+In Savić et al. (2017a) it is shown that the same axiomatic systems (the only difference is that in Savić et al. (2017a) only one agent is considered) is sound and complete for the logics without nesting of probabilistic operators.
 This situation is not an exception.
-For example, modal system K is sound and complete with respect to the class of all modal models, but also with respect to the class of all irreflexive models [14].
+For example, modal system K is sound and complete with respect to the class of all modal models, but also with respect to the class of all irreflexive models (Hughes and Cresswell 1984).

 We provided the extensions of the proposed axiomatizations in order to properly capture the notions of lower and upper probability of an infinite set of agents.
-We also showed that the logics ILUPP and ILUPFO generalize the logics for reasoning about sharp probabilities from [23,24].
+We also showed that the logics ILUPP and ILUPFO generalize the logics for reasoning about sharp probabilities from Ognjanović and Rašković (2000), Ognjanović et al. (2016).

 We also prove that the satisfiability problem for ILUPP logic is decidable.
-In the proof, we use the method of filtration [14] to show that if a formula is satisfiable in a world w of an ILUPP structure, then it is satisfiable in a finite structure.
+In the proof, we use the method of filtration (Hughes and Cresswell 1984) to show that if a formula is satisfiable in a world w of an ILUPP structure, then it is satisfiable in a finite structure.
 We also use a reduction to linear programming to deal with infinitely many probability measures definable on finite algebras, and to solve the satisfiability problem in a finite number of steps.

 We propose two topics for future work.
 First, we would like to investigate an alternative to the approach of upper and lower probability of a group presented here.
 We assumed that the agents share their sets of probabilities in order to obtain a larger set, available to all the members of the group.
-Alternatively, we wish to investigate the scenario in which they share their constraints, i.e., a group accepts those probability measures which satisfy lower and upper constraints of all the members of the group (i.e., $L{\geq s}^G \alpha$ would be defined as a disjunction, and $U{>s}^G \alpha$ as a conjunction).
-Note that this approach leads to an debatable consequence: consider the group $G = \{a, b\}$ , where both lower and upper probability of $\alpha$ are $\frac{1}{2}$ for the agent a, while they are both $\frac{1}{3}$ for b; then lower probability of $\alpha$ wrt.
+Alternatively, we wish to investigate the scenario in which they share their constraints, i.e., a group accepts those probability measures which satisfy lower and upper constraints of all the members of the group (i.e., $L{\geq s}^G \alpha$ would be defined as a disjunction, and $U{\geq s}^G \alpha$ as a conjunction).
+Note that this approach leads to an debatable consequence: consider the group $G = \{a, b\}$, where both lower and upper probability of α are $\frac{1}{2}$ for the agent a, while they are both $\frac{1}{3}$ for b; then lower probability of α wrt.
 G would be greater then the corresponding upper probability.
 This indicates that this approach is sensible if the formulas capture agents' imprecise knowledge about an objective probability, in which case there shouldn't be inconsistencies between the knowledge of different agents.
 In terms of semantics, the upper and lower probabilities of different agents should be all satisfied by a probability measure.